-Car accidents are extremely traumatic, and the shock of the accident can make it hard for the victim to keep a clear head, make the right decisions, and gather correct information at the scene of the crash.
+Car accidents can be very traumatic, and the shock of the accident can make it hard for the victim to keep a clear head, make the right decisions, and gather correct information at the scene of the crash.

 Whether it was a simple fender bender or a significant crash, if you are hit by another driver, the first thing you should do is call the police or have a witness call for you.
 If the accident was not your fault, having an official police report will go a long way in holding the at-fault driver accountable for damages and repair costs.
 Also, you avoid working out reparations with the at-fault driver on your own, even if they do not want to get the police involved – Always protect yourself first!